Counseling Services

 Ulifeline

-- A self-screening program for you to take if you are concerned about your own feelings or emotions or those of a friend.
+- A self-screening program for you to take if you are concerned about your own feelings, emotions, or those of a friend.

 - A program that will answer questions about mental health issues.